11 June 2019, 14:00 - 15:30

 Organised by the EU Horizon 2020 PROSEU project in cooperation with the Community Power Coalition on 11 June 2019, this webinar will provide general insights on the integration into NECPs of objectives and policies relevant for prosumers and energy communities.
 It will also provide an assessment of the draft NECPs as well as recommendations to apply and bring forward for the final NECPs.

-To register to the webinar, please click here.
+For all the presentations and recording of the webinar, please click here.